corymichaelhack/repsteps/README.md

 <p>
   <h1>RepSteps Recorder</h1>
 </p>

 ## 👀 Overview

-Headless recorder is a Chrome extension that records your browser interactions and generates replication steps.
+RepSteps Recorder is a Chrome extension that records your browser interactions and generates replication steps.
 Install it from the [Chrome Webstore]() to get started!

 This project builds on existing open source projects (see [Credits](#-credits)) but adds extensibility, configurability and a smoother UI.
 For more information, please check our [documentation]().